 It is located in the Tasman Sea, 35 km off the coast of Taranaki and to the southwest of New Plymouth.
 It covers an area of 157 square kilometres and is located in 110 metres of water

 "The biggest news of the recalculation involves one of the oldest gas producers.
 When the offshore Maui field was discovered in 1969 and developed 10 years later, it was forecast it would be exhausted in 30 years.
 But now its remaining proved reserves have been doubled to 133 PJ and its 2P reserves more than doubled to 466 PJ."

 One of the economic advantages for natural gas in New Zealand is that it's locally sourced.
 That brings an element of security of supply to our energy.
 Many nations are net importers of energy, and that leaves them exposed to an international supply chain that can be buffeted by international events - like political instability and conflict.
-It is a long term advantage to be able to supply a portion of your countries energy needs.
-New Zealand’s energy self-sufficiency in 2013 was 83 percent, with oil contributing 33 percent of all primary energy supply, and gas a further 22 percent.
+New Zealand’s energy self-sufficiency in 2018 was 75 percent, with oil contributing 34 percent of all primary energy supply, and gas a further 20 percent.

 Methanex New Zealand is the nation’s only methanol manufacturer, and operates two facilities in Taranaki at Motunui and the Waitara Valley.
 Methanex plays an important role by providing oil and gas producers with a local market for their indigenous gas, and as such contributes to the overall investment attractiveness of the New Zealand market.
 Taranaki’s methanol plants had their beginnings in the late 1970’s and early 1980’s when the government, under Prime Minister Robert Muldoon, initiated Think Big.